waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

 #### Virtual Box (the corporate way)

 > This approach expects that you've added an ethernet device (not up'd) to your VM that will be the admin network for slave VMs.
-Also, if using vmware, you'll need to use E1000 Nics and make sure your nertwork settings are set to "Allow" promiscuous mode.
+Also, if using vmware, you'll need to use E1000 Nics and make sure your network settings are set to "Allow" promiscuous mode.

 If your development environment is running in VMs then: